-- Discoloured (blue or grey) lips, face, or nails
+- Blue or grey discolouration of the lips, face or nails

 - Rapid pulse

-If you notice your asthma symptoms becoming worse and you answer ‘yes’ to any of these three questions, your asthma may not be well controlled:
+If you notice your asthma symptoms become worse or the following describe you, your asthma may not be well controlled:

-- Have you had difficulty sleeping because of your asthma or cough?
+- Difficulty sleeping because of your asthma or cough

-- Have you had symptoms like coughing, wheezing, shortness of breath or a tight chest during the day?
+- Symptoms like coughing, wheezing, shortness of breath or a tight chest

-- Has your asthma interfered with your normal everyday activities?
+- Your asthma interferes with your normal everyday activities